gaofrank1986/plot_digitizer/README.md

 SIMPLE plot digitizer.

 I wrote this code when working on a project where I had to extract quite a bit of data points from literature.
-I did not want to upload every time a picture into a plot digitizer, so I included a image **crop** option into the code in order to take a picture of your **desktop** and crop the image where the **graph is located**.
+I did not want to upload every time a picture into a plot digitizer, so I included an image **crop** tool option into the code in order to take a picture of the **desktop** and crop the image where the **graph is located**.

 No need to copy picture from PDF, since it has a selecting tool in order for you to select the image and start extracting those points!
 And save them as well into an xlsx sheet.